- 1 Different ways of growing vegetables in a home garden

 Advantages of intercropping in the home garden

-Faced to extensive crops, representing a single culture or monoculture, growing vegetables in a home garden can associate different types of plants, that’s to say planting different species together, something that is called intercropping.
+Faced to intensive crops, representing a single culture or monoculture, growing vegetables in a home garden can associate different types of plants, that’s to say planting different species together, something that is called intercropping.

 Among all the advantages we can mention a greater use of ground, improving of soils, reducing of weeds, etc. (More information on intercropping)